 #7 Transformers (2007) soundtrack by Steve Jablonsky

 Steve Jablonsky worked for seven years with the composer Harry Gregson-Williams for Remote Control Productions, which is headed by Hans Zimmer.
-After this he became the music director for all movies that Michael Bay produced since 2005, inclusively the blockbuster Transformers.
+After this, he became the music director for all movies that Michael Bay produced since 2005, inclusively the blockbuster Transformers.
 Jablonsky did a fantastic job and created a masterpiece with his score that people will remember for years to come.
-The transformers soundtrack that comes with excellent orchestral work is pretty close to be the perfect action score and was definitely one of the best scores in the year 2007.
+The transformers soundtrack that comes with excellent orchestral work is pretty close to being the perfect action score and was definitely one of the best scores in the year 2007.
 My favorite songs are “Autobots“, “Optimus“, “Arrival to Earth“, “Scorponok” and “No Sacrifice, no Victory“.

 Bottom line: Transformers isn’t just a score for those that loved the film, but also a fantastic score for those that haven’t even watched the movie or weren’t interested in the storyline.
 The score for Transformers has set the standard for action movie scores to come and is pretty close to be perfect.
 It’s definitely worth listening to this excellent score that is mixed with the highest quality.
 The best songs of the score are